sahishnuk2/tp/docs/UserGuide.md

 4. **If your Operating System (OS) is in Chinese or other non-English language**, you may encounter command format errors using human-friendly format for datetime parameters.
 The remedy is to use ISO_LOCAL_DATE_TIME format (e.g. `2023-10-01T09:00:00` for 1st Oct, 2023, 9:00AM) only.
+5. Minimising the window may cause some distortions of the user interface.
+Hence, the app is best used at full screen.
 ---

 # Summary